flexibeast/execline-man-pages/README.md

 To install the man pages, run `make`.

-The default installation directory is `/usr/share/man`, but this can be changed by setting the `MANPATH` environment variable prior to running `make`.
+The default installation directory is `/usr/share/man`, but this can be changed by setting the `MAN_DIR` environment variable prior to running `make`.
 The user running `make` will need to have the appropriate permissions for installation in the chosen directory.